-A review hearing will take place next month to consider whether the interim injunction banning 'street racing', also known as 'car cruising', in the Black Country should remain in force or be amended.
+An interim injunction banning 'street racing', also known as 'car cruising', is in force in the Black Country.

-The High Court injunction prohibits people from participating, as a driver, a rider or a passenger, in a gathering of two or more people at which some of those present engage in motor racing or motor stunts or other dangerous or obstructive driving.
+It forbids anyone who is a driver, rider or passenger in or on a motor vehicle to participate between the hours of 3pm and 7am in a gathering of two or more persons within the Black Country area at which some of those present engage in motor racing or motor stunts or other dangerous or obstructive driving.